 You can create your own cover sheet if you want as long as you make it clear that the accompanying description (also called the specification) and drawings are to be handled as a Provisional Application for Patent and include the names and residential addresses of all inventors as well as one correspondence address plus the title of your invention (max 280 characters) and then as applicable, the name and registration number of the patent attorney or agent representing you (if any) and their in-house docket number (if any) and the names of any US Government agencies that have a property interest in the application.

-And, oh yeah, did I mention the $100 check (or other payment) that must accompany the application?
+And, oh yeah, did I mention the $65 check (or other payment if the fee changes or you aren't a micro entity) that must accompany the application?
 You can also pay by credit card using the "Credit Card Payment Form" found at www.uspto.gov/web/forms/2038.pdf.
 (See Adobe link above for how to get the reader.)
-If you want there are also other optional forms such as a "Fee Transmittal" (www.uspto.gov/web/forms/sb0017.pdf) and an "Application Data Sheet" (www.uspto.gov/web/offices/pac/dapp/sir/doc/patappde.html) but don't sweat them unless you really want to, they are not necessary.
-For information on how to actually submit your PAP online via the Internet to the USPTO see www.uspto.gov/ebc/efs/index.aspl where you will have to sign up for secure transmittal authorization and download (and install) the software.
+If you want there are also other optional forms such as a "Fee Transmittal" (www.uspto.gov/web/forms/sb0017.pdf) but don't sweat them unless you really want to, they are not necessary.
+For information on how to actually submit your PAP online via the Internet to the USPTO see uspto.gov/patents/process/file/efs/ where you will have to jump through all the hoops.

 What does your PAP filing get for you?
 That depends.
 It certainly gives you the right to put "patent pending" on your invention or in information about the invention (but only for one year).
 It also gets you, when done properly with thorough and enabling content, a "priority date" so that published references regarding material like or perhaps equivalent to yours after that date won't necessarily prevent or limit what your patent can cover.
 And, it lets you delay filing of your full application for one year while hopefully you verify commercializability.
 But...there's a downside too.